The Language Requirement In Spanish, Portuguese, And Catalan

 You may be able to obtain an exemption from the Language Requirement in Spanish in ONE of six ways:

-- By obtaining a score of 625 or higher in the Department’s online placement examination.
-Your exemption in this case will be verified by taking another version of the placement exam:
+- By obtaining a score of above 625 on the department’s online Spanish as a Second Language Placement Examination or the department's online Spanish as a Heritage Language Placement Exam.
+For the Spanish as a Second Language Placement Exam, your exemption in this case will be verified by taking another version of the placement exam, which are scheduled as follows:

 - OR by presenting a score of 4 or 5 on the Advanced Placement Spanish Language or Spanish Literature exams.
 In this case, you may register for the 3300 courses.